shuklak13/Statistics/notes/MasterCheatsheet.md

 	* Stepwise
 		* backways tends to perform better than forward
 		* greedy, locally optimized, fast
+		* may perform poorly in the presence of multicollinearity
 		* R: `step()`
 		* Python: [here's a forward stepwise regression function for `statsmodel`](http://planspace.org/20150423-forward_selection_with_statsmodels/)
 	* All-Subsets